saulhazelius/alkaloid-api/README.md

 `sam local start-api`

 and sent a request with your own NMR data directly.
-The local api uses the port 3000 in the localhost and the NMR values can be written as: {"NMR1": 100.0, "NMR2": 50.0}.
+The local api uses the port 3000 in the localhost and the NMR values can be written as: `{"NMR1": 100.0, "NMR2": 50.0}`.
 In this case the command would be

-`curl -X http://127.0.0.1:3000/classification -d '{"NMR1": 100.0, "NMR2": 50.0}'`.
+`curl -X http://127.0.0.1:3000/classification -d '{"NMR1": 100.0, "NMR2": 50.0}'`

+then you should see the response:

+`{"predicted_label": 0, "alkaloid_presence": false}`